VW T1 up to T6

 Substantial changes were made from the T4.
 Lovers of the old models therefore found the Volkswagen camper T4 less beautiful.
 The engine was placed in the front.
 This means that the driver is no longer above the axle while driving.
 This way the T4 drives like what we are used to today.
 The power of the T4 has gone up a lot due to the 5-cylinder engine.
 The diesel engines also last up to 500.000 km!
 For the T4, the “luxury” options such as power steering, disc brakes, ABS, cruise control and air conditioning were removed from the standard equipment.
 So, pay attention to these extras when purchasing a T4 bus.

 The T5 went into production from 2003.
 With the T5, the Volkswagen bus camper has become a lot bigger, and does not differ far from the T4 in appearance.
 The front received a modern facelift.
 The interior was updated with aluminum elements and the gear was placed in the dashboard.
-There was also a technical improvement.
+Technical progress was also made.
 There were many different variants available.
 The heavier engine could be delivered with four-wheel drive and options were available with an internal navigation system, climate control and more.

 The T6 is of course the most modern version of this list of Volkswagen buses.
 This makes the T6 very comfortably equipped as is.
 Special features such as fatigue recognition and high-beam assistant make this an extremely safe car.
 And that while he, together with the Vito, is the most economical bus on the market of this class.
 At Ventje we convert the T5 and T6 delivery vans into Volkswagen campers, with a handy, flexible layout.